 (i) All fuel purchases used to determine the weighted average fuel price included in the calculation of the actual marginal operating fuel cost component, for the Generation Resource, for the 15-minute Settlement Interval within the Operating Day.

-(b) For an ESR:
+(b) For an ESR the average electricity cost incurred to charge the ESR for the amount of discharge during the LCAP or ECAP Effective Period.

+(c) For Resources with approved Raw Verifiable Operations and Maintenance Cost Above LSL (ROM), the QSE may submit an Incremental Variable Operations and Maintenance Costs (IVC) rate for costs incurred during the LCAP or ECAP Effective Period that were not included in the currently approved ROM value, subject to verification and approval by ERCOT.

-(i) The actual variable O&M rate incurred during the LCAP Effective Period in lieu of the Standard Operations and Maintenance Cost (STOM) defined in Section 6.8.2, Recovery of Operating Losses During an LCAP Effective Period; and
+(d) For Resources that do not have approved ROM, the QSE may submit an IVC rate for costs incurred during the LCAP or ECAP Effective Period in lieu of the Standard Operations and Maintenance Cost (STOM), defined in Section 6.8.2, Recovery of Operating Losses During an LCAP or ECAP Effective Period, subject to verification and approval by ERCOT.

-(ii) The average electricity cost incurred to charge the ESR for the amount of discharge during the LCAP Effective Period.

-(c) An attestation signed by an officer or executive with authority to bind the QSE stating that the information contained in the Settlement and billing dispute is accurate and that fixed costs (fees, penalties, and similar non-gas costs) were not included in the calculation of the weighted average fuel price.
+(e) An attestation signed by an officer or executive with authority to bind the QSE stating that the information contained in the Settlement and billing dispute is accurate and that fixed costs (e.g., fees, penalties, and similar non-gas costs) were not included in the calculation of the weighted average fuel price.
+If the marginal fuel cost (MFC) exceeds the HCAP, the attestation must also include the following provision : “All marginal fuel costs included in this submission are solely related to the provision of fuel or services directly related to the provision of the purchased fuel.”

-(2) The calculation of operating losses under Section 6.8.2 applies only when the Real-Time Settlement Point Price for the Resource is equal to or exceeds the LCAP or when the Resource’s Energy Offer Curve is at the LCAP and the Resource receives a Dispatch Instruction or a Base Point above its Low Sustained Limit (LSL).
+(2) The calculation of operating losses under Section 6.8.2 applies:

+(a) When the Real-Time Settlement Point Price for the Resource is equal to or exceeds the LCAP or ECAP; and

+(b) When the Resource’s Energy Offer Curve is at the LCAP or ECAP and the Resource receives a Dispatch Instruction or a Base Point above its Low Sustained Limit (LSL).